-The subject property is located southwest of the intersection of Highway 79 and Keller Road in the Winchester Area of Riverside County, California.
+The subject property is located at 33990 Rancho California Road in the Temecula Area, Riverside County, California.
 The approximate location of the site is shown on the Vicinity Map, Figure 1.

-The subject property is comprised of approximately 4.66 acres of undeveloped land.
-Topographic relief at the subject property is relatively low with the terrain being generally flat.
-Elevations at the site range from approximately 1,215 to 1,230 feet above mean sea level (msl), for a difference of about 15± feet across the entire site.
-Drainage within the subject property generally flows to the northwest.
+The subject property is comprised of approximately 20.04 acres of undeveloped land.
+Topographic relief at the subject property is relatively moderate with the terrain being generally flat to sloping.
+Elevations at the site range from approximately 1,300 to 1,365 feet above mean sea level (msl), for a difference of about 65± feet across the entire site.
+Drainage within the subject property generally flows to the southwest.

-The site is currently bordered by vacant property, as well as a single family residence to the west.
-Most of the vegetation on the site consists of sparse to moderate amounts of annual weeds/grasses, along with small to large trees bordering western portion of the subject site.
+The site is currently bordered by residential development to the northeast, vacant property to the north, Camino del Vino to the west, and Rancho California Road to the south.
+Most of the vegetation on the site consists of vineyards across the subject site.